-Scholarship Trust Funds - Various private-purpose trust funds are held by the district and used to fund scholarships for scholarship award winners.
+Scholarship Trust Funds - These funds are private-purpose trust funds used to administer endowment scholarships to students.

 Additionally, the school district reports the following fund types:

 GOVERNMENTAL FUNDS

 Special Revenue Funds - Special Revenue Funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.